ACM Awards 2021: Best and worst moments, complete list of winners

 Dierks Bentley’s dose of bluegrass with War and Treaty

 The Station Inn, a beloved venue in Nashville, is also known as “ground zero for bluegrass music,” as Dierks Bentley put it.
-Bentley, along with Americana/folk duo War and Treaty, delivered a rollicking version of U2′s “Pride (In The Name of Love)."
+Bentley, along with Americana/folk duo War and Treaty, delivered a rollicking version of U2′s “Pride (In the Name of Love).”
 In 2010, Bentley also included the tune on his bluegrass album, and it’s clear he’s still a fan.

 Blake Shelton returned with ‘Austin’